caarlos0/env/README.md

 In addition to accepting a struct pointer (same as `Parse()`), this function also accepts a `map[reflect.Type]env.ParserFunc`.

-`env` also ships with some pre-built custom parser funcs for common types.
-You can check them out [here](parsers/).

 If you add a custom parser for, say `Foo`, it will also be used to parse `*Foo` and `[]Foo` types.

-This directory contains pre-built, custom parsers that can be used with `env.ParseWithFuncs` to facilitate the parsing of envs that are not basic types.

-Check the example in the [go doc](http://godoc.org/github.com/caarlos0/env) for more info.
+Check the examples in the [go doc](http://pkg.go.dev/github.com/caarlos0/env/v6) for more info.

 ### A note about `TextUnmarshaler` and `time.Time`